- How is breast cancer treated?

 For women who have been treated for ductal carcinoma in situ (DCIS) that is hormone receptor-positive, taking tamoxifen for 5 years lowers the chance of the DCIS coming back.
 It also lowers the chance of getting an invasive breast cancer.

 Tamoxifen can also stop the growth and even shrink tumors in women with metastatic breast cancer.
 It can also be used to reduce the risk of developing breast cancer in women at high risk.

 This drug is taken by mouth, most often as a pill.

 The most common side effects of these drugs include fatigue, hot flashes, vaginal dryness or discharge, and mood swings.

-Some patients with bone metastases may have a "tumor flare" with pain and swelling in the muscles and bones.
-This usually subsides quickly, but in some rare cases the patient may also develop a high calcium level in the blood that cannot be controlled.
+Some women with bone metastases may have a "tumor flare" with pain and swelling in the muscles and bones.
+This usually subsides quickly, but in some rare cases a woman may also develop a high calcium level in the blood that cannot be controlled.
 If this occurs, the treatment may need to be stopped for a time.